thanhpk/gacrawler/README.md

 });
 ```

-It will return an array contains the output which order is exactly the
+Output alway is an array contains the output which order is exactly the
 same as the input urls.

 If there is an error, the function will try to pass err in the array, so